Carreau/phd-dissertation/parts/part1.rst

 which the bending of filament becomes non-negligible.
 For actin filaments, the persistence length is in the order of 10 µm :cite:`Need a reference`.
 This means that for scales much smaller, the actin filament can be considered as rigid, like in cell cortex where meshwork have a typical size smaller than 250 nm.
-In the other end, add length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
+On the other end, add length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
 Even if for typical cells, the length scale is rarely much bigger than the persistence length of actin, `Xenopus` eggs can be